K4ryuu/CS2_SimpleRanks/README.md

 - **!rank** - Check the current rank and points
 - **!ranktop** - Check the top 5 players by points
+- **!resetmyrank** - Reset the players self rank and points
+- **!resetrank "SteamID64"** - Reset the rank of the target if its used by admin

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->